KGP-Speedcubers/docs/community/one-on-one.md

   * Have you ever been in situation X?
 How did you solve it?
   * I am working on X these days.
 Do you have any suggestions or feedback?
   * I am thinking about learning X. Can you tell me the pros/cons of doing so?
-  * Tell me something about yourself which I might not know.